 Skilled lawyers who clients count on to navigate the complexities of the booming Cannabis industry.

 Locke Lord was one of the first Am Law 100 firms to create a practice devoted to the cannabis industry.
 We are industry insiders and have a deep understanding of the myriad of issues that this industry faces.
 Make no mistake, experienced and knowledgeable lawyers are critical to navigating this industry.
 This unit is a cross-disciplinary team of skilled lawyers from our regulatory, corporate, finance, tax, real estate, intellectual property, employment, health care, litigation and insurance groups.
 We work collaboratively to ensure that our clients meet their business goals.
-Visit our Cannabis Blog for the latest podcasts, news and developments.

 Focused On Your Interests